balos1/sundials/recent_changes.md

 performance on smaller problems when using CVODE with the `NVECTOR_CUDA` module.
 See the optional input function `CVodeSetUseIntegratorFusedKernels` for more information.
-As with other SUNDIALS CUDA features, this is feature is experimental and may change from version to verion.
+As with other SUNDIALS CUDA features, this is feature is experimental and may change from version to version.

 Added the ability to control the CUDA kernel launch parameters for the `NVECTOR_CUDA` and `SUNMATRIX_CUSPARSE` modules.
 These modules remain